-Always in the forefront of delivering quality CISM training, the ICISF has recognized a need, and has established The Academy of Crisis Intervention Scholarship Fund for full and partial scholarships to assist individuals who are unable to attend ICISF training due to financial constraints.
+Always in the forefront of delivering quality CISM training, ICISF has recognized a need, and has established The Academy of Crisis Intervention Scholarship Fund for full and/or partial scholarships to assist individuals who are unable to attend ICISF training due to financial constraints.

 2017 Academy of Crisis Intervention Scholarship

-The International Critical Incident Stress Foundation (ICISF) is excited to announce a total six (6) scholarship opportunities for the first half of 20176 to attend one of the ICISF Regional Trainings or one of the following online courses to the following:
+The International Critical Incident Stress Foundation (ICISF) is excited to announce a total eight (8) scholarship opportunities for the second half of 2017 to attend one of the ICISF Regional Training’s or one of the following online courses: